 Use an External Wireless Card

 If you’re a regular user of Wi-fi on the road (and lets face it, most of us are), you’ll be all too familiar with weak connections and slow Internet speeds.
-The wireless access point always to always be as far from your room as possible, leaving you to gaze sadly at a blank page as your connection drops out yet again.
+The wireless access point always tends to be as far from your room as possible, leaving you to gaze sadly at a blank page as your connection drops out yet again.

 For laptop owners, investing in an external wireless card makes all the difference.
-The better ones have powerful transmitters and better antennas that reach much further than the one in your laptop, giving stronger, more reliable connections.
+The good ones have powerful transmitters and better antennas that reach much further than the one in your laptop, giving stronger, more reliable connections.
 They can often let you use networks you can’t even otherwise even see, never mind connect to.

 They all work much the same way, plugging into your laptop via USB, and giving you a second, typically larger set of wireless networks to choose from in your settings.